kalulewegna/credit-card-validator/README.md

+This is a credit card validator.
+It takes a card number and tells you if it's valid or not.

-This program checks if a credit card number is valid.
-It uses the Luhn algorithm.
-That algorithm was made by Hans Luhn at IBM in the 1950s.
-It is still used today.
+The validation is based on the Luhn algorithm.
+Hans Luhn came up with it at IBM in the 1950s and card companies still use it today.

-The program checks three things.
-First, the length.
-The number must have 13 to 16 digits.
-Second, the prefix.
-Visa starts with 4.
-MasterCard starts with 5.
-American Express starts with 37.
-Discover starts with 6.
-Third, the Luhn checksum.
+A card number has to pass three checks.
+It needs 13 to 16 digits.
+It has to start with 4, 5, 6, or 37 depending on the card type.
+And it has to pass the Luhn checksum.

-For the checksum, the program reads the number from right to left.
-Digits in odd positions are added as they are.
-Odd positions are the 1st, 3rd, 5th from the right.
-Digits in even positions are doubled first.
-If doubling gives two digits, those two digits are added together.
-For example, 8 doubled is 16.
-Then 1 plus 6 is 7.
-All the results are added up.
-If the total is divisible by 10, the number passes.
+The checksum works by walking through the number from right to left.
+Digits in odd positions get added as they are.
+Digits in even positions get doubled first.
+If doubling gives you two digits, you add those two together.
+So 8 doubled is 16, and 1 plus 6 is 7.
+Then everything gets added up.
+If the total is divisible by 10, it passes.

-The code is split into small functions. getSize counts how many digits a number has.
-It divides by 10 over and over and counts each time. getDigit returns a single digit.
-If the number is below 10, it returns it as is.
-Otherwise it adds the two digits together. sumOfOddPlace adds up the digits in odd positions. sumOfDoubleEvenPlace doubles the digits in even positions and adds them up. getPrefix returns the first k digits of a number. prefixMatched checks if a number starts with a given digit. isValid puts it all together.
-It checks the length, the prefix, and the Luhn sum.
-It returns true only if all three pass.
+The code is broken into small functions. "getSize" tells  how many digits a number has.
+It does this by dividing by 10 repeatedly. getDigit returns a single digit.
+If the number is under 10 it returns it as is, otherwise it adds the two digits together.

-A valid number is 4388576018410707.
-An invalid one is 4388576018402626.
+Then  "sumOfOddPlace" adds up the odd-position digits.
+"sumOfDoubleEvenPlace" doubles the even-position digits and adds them.
+"getPrefix" gives you the first k digits of a number. prefixMatched checks if a number starts with a specific digit.
+"isValid" calls all of them and returns true only if the length, prefix, and checksum all pass.

+Try it with 4388576018410707.
+That one is valid.
+4388576018402626 is not.